amvitkus/ez-stopwatch/README.md

 # ez-stopwatch
 Kotlin Compose desktop app to run a simple stop watch.

 Created this to learn about Jetpack Compose on Desktop.
+Might add more functionality as I learn more about Compose desktop.

 # SCREENSHOT